Obama vows justice after U.S. envoy killed in Libya

 "It's disgraceful that the Obama administration's first response was not to condemn attacks on our diplomatic missions, but to sympathize with those who waged the attacks," Romney told reporters in Florida.
 He has accused Obama of a failure of world leadership and of not upholding American values.

-Immediately after his speech, Obama took the unusual step of visiting the State Department to express solidarity with the U.S. diplomatic corps.
+Immediately after his speech, Obama, who was due to leave later in the day on a campaign trip to Nevada, took the unusual step of visiting the State Department to express solidarity with the U.S. diplomatic corps.

 The Libya crisis has come at a time when the spotlight was already on the Middle East amid escalating tensions between Obama and Israeli Prime Minister Benjamin Netanyahu over how to deal with Iran's nuclear program.